raspberrypilearning/install-python-packages/en/step_3.md

 ### Thonny

-Thonny includes a Package Manager which can be used to install packages from pypi.org.
+[Thonny](https://thonny.org) includes a Package Manager which can be used to install packages from [PyPI](https://pypi.org).
 The majority of modules should be supported.

 --- collapse ---